MicrosoftDocs/sql-docs/docs/t-sql/statements/create-user-transact-sql.md

  '*Azure_Active_Directory_principal*'
  **Applies to**: [!INCLUDE[sqldbesa](../../includes/sqldbesa-md.md)], [!INCLUDE[ssSDW_md](../../includes/sssdw-md.md)].

  Specifies the Azure Active Directory principal for which the database user is being created.
-The *Azure_Active_Directory_principal* can be an Azure Active Directory user, or an Azure Active Directory group.
+The *Azure_Active_Directory_principal* can be an Azure Active Directory user, an Azure Active Directory group, or an Azure Active Directory application.
 (Azure Active Directory users cannot have Windows Authentication logins in [!INCLUDE[ssSDS](../../includes/sssds-md.md)]; only database users.)
 The connection string must specify the contained database as the initial catalog.

  For users, you use the full alias of their domain principal.